Recent Legal Update

 Analysis

 Apply the Rule to the Facts: Here, the parent died without a will and owned a home.
 Under North Carolina intestate succession, the home generally passes at death to the heirs (which may be the child, or the child together with a surviving spouse and/or other children), but that ownership remains subject to estate debts and expenses.
 If the child is not the only heir, the child usually cannot put the home solely into the child’s name without the other heirs signing a deed (or without an estate process that authorizes a personal representative to act).
+If the sale will occur within two years after death, the family must also account for N.C.
+Gen. Stat. § 28A-17-12: before creditor notice, an heir sale can be void as to creditors and the personal representative; after creditor notice but before final account approval, the personal representative generally must join in the conveyance.
 If the home needs to be sold to pay debts or to avoid creditor/title risk, opening an estate and appointing an administrator is often the cleanest way to complete the sale.

 Process & Timing

-2. Open an estate (often preferred for a sale): Who files: an heir applies to be appointed administrator.
+- Open an estate (often preferred for a sale): Who files: an heir applies to be appointed administrator.
 Where: the Clerk of Superior Court in the county with proper venue.
-What: an application to qualify as administrator and related estate filings; the administrator typically publishes notice to creditors and then signs the deed on behalf of the estate when authorized.
+What: an application to qualify as administrator and related estate filings; the administrator typically publishes or posts notice to creditors.
+If the heirs are conveying during the statutory period, the personal representative may need to join in the deed.
+If the real property must be sold to pay debts or claims, the personal representative may need to obtain possession, custody, and control of the real property and use the Chapter 28A sale procedure.

 Exceptions & Pitfalls